Search for baryon junctions in photonuclear processes and isobar collisions at RHIC: Test of baryon junction hypothesis with isobar collisions

-In 2018, RHIC performed a set of isobar collisions of ${}^{96}_{44}$Ru+$^{96}_{44}$Ru and ${}^{96}_{40}$Zr+$^{96}_{40}$Zr~\cite{STARCME:2021mii}.
+In 2018, RHIC delivered a set of isobar collisions of ${}^{96}_{44}$Ru+$^{96}_{44}$Ru and ${}^{96}_{40}$Zr+$^{96}_{40}$Zr at the center-of-mass energy per nucleon-nucleon pair of 200 GeV~\cite{STARCME:2021mii}.
 The data set collected by the STAR collaboration is of high statistics (2 Billion events/species) and quality.
 The isobar run was conducted in such a way that several of the aforementioned systematic uncertainties will be cancelled in the ratio of observables between the two isobar species.
-We propose that this can be used to study if valence quarks (reflected in the charge) and baryons are shifted to midrapidity from the beam rapidity (or stopped) in the same way.
-If the total charge and baryon number are shifted differently from beam rapidity to midrapidity, it would indicate that baryon number is not correlated with the valence quarks and may likely be carried by the baryon junction~\cite{XZB2022}.
-Measurements of net baryons at midrapidity can be performed using net protons as we discussed earlier.
+We propose that this can be used to study if valence quarks (reflected in the charge) and baryons are shifted to mid-rapidity from the beam rapidity (or stopped) in the same way.
+If the total charge and baryon number are shifted differently from beam rapidity to mid-rapidity, it would indicate that baryon number is not correlated with the valence quarks and may likely be carried by the baryon junction~\cite{XZB2022}.

+Measurements of net baryons at mid-rapidity can be performed using net protons as we discussed earlier.
 However, the absolute measurement of net charge is highly nontrivial.
+The net charge here is defined based on the yields of pion, kaon and (anti)proton:

-The net charge can be measured as $Q=(N_{\pi^+}+N_{K^+}+N_p)-(N_{\pi^-}+N_{K^-}+N_{\bar{p}})$.
-We propose a method to precisely measure the charge stopping using double ratios at midrapidity in isobar collisions.
-For example, the double ratio of pions can be defined as
+We propose a method to precisely measure the net-charge difference at mid-rapidity between the two collision systems, defined as:

-expanding to first and second terms around $N_{\pi^+}/N_{\pi^-}-1$ in each collision system.
-Similarly, for kaons and proton one can measure the corresponding double ratios $R2_{K}$ and $R2_{p}$.
-Therefore, the charge difference at midrapidity between the two isobar collision systems is: